alejandro-isaza/PlotKit/README.md

  * `List(l)`: Specify exactly the tick marks you want.
 This is the most flexible.
 You get to decide where to put the tick marks and also what their labels, line length and line thickness are.

-## IMP: For Carthage users
+## Using PlotKit with Storyboards

-If you're using Storyboards, don't forget to specify the module name for the PlotView like so
+If you want to use a PlotView in a Storyboard add an `NSView` and then change the class name and module like so

 ![](https://cloud.githubusercontent.com/assets/167236/15224508/a5f79d96-182e-11e6-8a1c-00b197042470.png)